Ultimate Tossa de Mar Guide: What to See, Eat & Do

 About 120km

 Whether you’re wandering the medieval walls of Vila Vella, snorkelling hidden coves, or sharing lobster paella under the stars, Tossa de Mar offers something truly special for families who love to explore beyond the typical package tour.
-It’s the kind of place that stays with you— charming, adventurous and memorable.
+It offers a great blend of local culture, mountains, beaches and fascinating architecture which we adored.